Table of Contents

 Implement Relaxation Techniques

-- Practice deep breathing exercises
+- Practicing deep breathing exercises

 Start Journaling

 Have your teen carry a journal with them wherever they go or use an app on their phone to jot down exactly how they’re feeling and what’s going on inside.
-This is a simple way to identify and process internal thoughts and obsessions.
+This is a simple way to identify and process internal obsessions.

 Practice Regular Self-Care